 Natural disasters, wars, riots, revolutions, explosions, strikes, and government actions can all be force majeure events.

-It is not a certainty that the outbreak of coronavirus, or the resulting restrictions in China, will be covered.
+It is not a certainty that the outbreak of coronavirus, or the resulting government restrictions, will be covered.
 It will depend largely on the specific wording of the relevant clause and it is likely that counterparties will seek to challenge reliance on such a clause.

 Many force majeure provisions contain non-exhaustive lists of the type of event covered.
 Because not every possible event is specifically covered, where a dispute arises the English Courts will aim to interpret the applicability of the clause in light of the examples that are provided.

-- Finally, where there is no force majeure clause, it may be possible in English law to argue in that the contract has been frustrated.
-In that case the contract will be discharged and the parties released from future obligations.
+- It is important to check contractual notice requirements to protect against a technical challenge.
+Where there is no force majeure clause, it may be possible in English law to argue frustration which could result in the contract being discharged and the parties released from future obligations.